hazelgrove/hazel/README.md

 contributors follows the same style.

 You can also run `dune utop src/hazelcore` to get a REPL in which you can play with the core Hazel functions.
-(Note that, currently, this generates a warning about Hazel's `Path` module conflicting with OCaml's `Path` module.
-This is a known issue that can be safely ignored.)